FAQ for CFMulti CompactFlash Type II to Eye-Fi™ + Multi-Card Adapter

 - Nikon D100

-Synchrotech will post of list of cameras know not to work as soon as we have more information.
+Synchrotech will post of list of cameras known not to work as soon as we have more information.

 How to troubleshoot the CFMulti and Eye-Fi™ Combination With Cameras